Prasanthxy/M1_Projectgoal_Movie-Ticket-Booking/1_Requirements/Readme.md

 # Research

-   Cinemas help in contributing to our daily memories as they provide an essential part of our culture,going to cinemas has been the culture of almost all the families of today’s generation.
-It is a time when the family can spend some time altogether by stealing some hours from their busy schedule.
-Movie Ticket Booking System provides the customers facility to book tickets for a movie and to gather information about the movies and theaters.Customers can book ticket of his choice and may cancel a ticket.
+   A film is an essential part of our culture and contributes to the memories of our daily lives.
+A movie is what almost every family of today's generation does on a regular basis.Family time can be snatched by stealing some time from their busy schedules with Movie Ticket Booking System.
+It is an online tool providing movie ticket booking and movie information for the customers.Customers can book ticket of his choice and may cancel a ticket.

    The main goal of our project is to provide various types of customer facilities, and provide good  customer service It should fulfill almost all the process requirements of booking a ticket.

 # Features